Hartwell House, Buckinghamshire: Architectural description

 The Jacobean north front of the house is constructed of ashlar and has a projecting porch with a bow window above.
 At each end of this facade are two flanking canted bays, each with a double height oriel window.
 Immediately on each side of the porch are two large windows of the hall inside.
 Hiding the roofscape is a parapet with vases erected in 1740.

 Between 1759 and 1761, architect Henry Keene substantially enlarged and "Georgianised" the house, and built the east front with its canted bay windows and a central porch in the Tuscan style.
 Inside, the great hall has stucco panels, and three reception rooms with rococo chimneypieces.

 The 1980s conversion to a hotel was overseen by the architect Eric Throssell who created a new dining room in the style of Sir John Soane, by enclosing the former 18th-century open arcaded porch.
 The former semi-circular galleried entrance vestibule became an inner hall.
 Throssel was also responsible for the design and recreation of the cupola crowning the roof.

 Gardens

 The 90 acre of gardens at Hartwell were laid out by Capability Brown c.1750.
-The North Avenue is a grand vista through trees planted in 1830, sadly today terminated by the ever encroaching town of Aylesbury.
+The North Avenue is a grand vista through trees planted in 1830, today terminating at the edge of Aylesbury.
 The gardens are reminiscent of nearby Stowe, with statues, an obelisk and ornamental bridge.